NansPellicari/UE4-TimelineSystem/Docs/Api.md

 #### `public virtual const TArray< `[`FNEventRecord`](#structFNEventRecord)` > `[`GetEvents`](#classUNTimelineManagerDecorator_1a752b30671744f945a588d4c35adedd81)`() const` <a id="classUNTimelineManagerDecorator_1a752b30671744f945a588d4c35adedd81"></a>

 Get the events list.
-TODO should be great to have a type filter possibility with a TSubclassOf<UNTimelineEventDecorator> parameter
+TODO should be great to have a type filter possibility with a TSubclassOf<UNEventDecorator> parameter

 #### `public float `[`GetCurrentTime`](#classUNTimelineManagerDecorator_1adc4d0b50faa76c955cb928750de41352)`() const` <a id="classUNTimelineManagerDecorator_1adc4d0b50faa76c955cb928750de41352"></a>